Temple University: Student life

 As of 2023, 13,764 students live on or around Temple's main campus.
 University officials have tried various strategies, including building facilities, to encourage students, faculty, and staff to live and work nearby.

 The main recreational facility on Main Campus is the Howard Gittis Student Center, which has a movie theater, food court, underground multi-purpose room, game room, computer lounge, and meeting and office space for student groups and organizations.
 Exercise facilities include the Independence Blue Cross Student Recreation Center (commonly referred to as IBC), which provides 59,000 square feet (5,500 m^{2}) of fitness facilities; the Student Pavilion, a 4-court field house for volleyball, basketball, badminton, floor hockey, indoor soccer, tennis, and golf; and the Geasey Field Complex, 98,300-square-foot multisport turf field and seven tennis courts.
 Pearson-McGonigle Hall also has a recreational basketball court on the third floor and a pool in the basement.

 In 2017, the Aramark Student Training and Recreation Complex (STAR) was opened at 15th Street and Montgomery Avenue.
 The facility includes a climbing wall, weight room, and an outdoor track.
 There is also academic classrooms for the College of Public Health, administrative offices, a juice bar, and a 75-yard turf field.

 The Recreation Center is part of the Liacouras Center, which also includes the home court of the Temple basketball team and various entertainment venues.

 Traditions

-Cherry and White
+School colors

-Cherry and White are the official school colors of Temple University.
+Cherry and white are the official school colors of Temple University.
 Temple was the first school in the nation officially to use cherry as one of its colors.
 Cherry (both the color and less often, the fruit) is a common motif at Temple, from the Cherry Crusade fan club to the Cherry and White Directory.
 In 2008, Temple standardized the cherry color to be Pantone Matching System (PMS) 201.